 NO TRADES, NO OFFERS

 Our store hours are Tuesday through Saturday 10:30am-6:30pm, Mountain Time.

 We are a family-owned, full-service gun store.
 It is our goal to provide

 quality products and outstanding service.
 We have been in the firearms

-business for more than nine years, with more than 60 yrs. combined firearms
+business for more than eleven years, with more than 60 yrs. combined firearms